-Now can we imagine the process along the logistics chain from import to delivery?
+How can we imagine the process along the logistics chain from import to delivery?
 What are the special challenges?
 The railway wagon boxes arrive by ship in large ports such as Hamburg or Rotterdam.
 The heavy goods are unloaded directly onto our special vehicles at the import port using proprietary technology.
 The goods are then transported by road to our warehouse in Wustermark, where the wagons boxes are brought to the storage location in the warehouse by crane and with the help of special floor conveyor vehicles.
 They are retrieved on call, packed with LDPE shrink film and delivered to the customer by road.
 To guarantee a smooth process, we ensure in advance that appropriate route permits are issued for the entire transport route.

-What is Colossus especially expert in, why do your customers trust you?
+Q What is Colossus especially expert in, why do your customers trust you?

-As a specialist in large-volume and heavy transport logistics, we are one of the few companies on the market that can take on the planning, organisation, and handling of logistics processes along the entire supply chain for customers.
+As a specialist in large-volume and heavy transport logistics, we are one of the few companies on the market "We focused on the topic of digitalisation early on and have established efficient processes in many areas of our company."

+that can take on the planning, organisation, and handling of logistics processes along the entire supply chain for customers.
 Our many years of experience and our expertise build trust.
 The entire Colossus team is fully committed every day.
 Our customers sense this.